CMMC Certification Levels Updated 2023

 In the future, DoD contracts and sub-contracts will clearly state the required CMMC level.
-But it’s important to anticipate the requirements now to start preparing for future certification.
+But it’s important to anticipate the requirements now to start preparing for future self-assessment or certification.

 A Good Rule of Thumb

-It’s possible that one of your contracts will require CMMC Level 3, while another only requires CMMC Level 1.
-In such a case, you would still need to be certified to the higher level.
+It’s possible that one of your contracts will require CMMC Level 2, while another only requires CMMC Level 1.
+In such a case, you would still need to achieve the higher level.

-You might not need Level 3 now, but if you want to win more government contracts in the future, this certification could tip the scale in your favor.
+You might not need Level 2 now, but if you want to win more government contracts in the future, this level could tip the scale in your favor.